Erie SeaWolves at Altoona Curve - Game Notes

 - The sweep vs. TRE was the second series loss of 2019 (second sweep) -- SeaWolves were swept seven times in 2018

-- Jose Azocar is tied for the most multi-hit games on the team (7, Cam Gibson) and is 4th in league in AVG (.348)
+- Jose Azocar has the most multi-hit games on the team (8) and is 3rd in league in AVG (.371)

 - Erie's sweep in Bowie was the first since 4/27-29/10 (SeaWolves swept just one road series in 2018, at Trenton 6/15-17)